lammps/lammps/doc/src/Developer_grid.rst

 grid is an instantiation of the Grid2d or Grid3d class.

-The command also defines what data it will store for each grid it creates and it allocates the multi-dimensional array(s) needed to store the data.
+The command also defines what data it will store for each grid it creates and it allocates the multidimensional array(s) needed to store the data.
 No grid cell data is stored within the Grid2d or Grid3d classes.